Isac-E-Perez/Light-Control/README.md

 ![9](https://user-images.githubusercontent.com/89553126/137388049-fde73679-a47e-40c2-aba0-9db35cba5253.PNG)

-Looking back to the Karnaugh map, the code produce what should be expected therefore, I know my light code is logically correct.
+Looking back to the Karnaugh map, the code produce what should be expected, therefore, I know my light code is logically correct.
 The simulation also confirms that the logic is correct.